stacklok/codegate/README.md

 That’s it!
 CodeGate is now running locally.

-### Get into Action
+### Get into action
-Now it's time to configure your preferred AI Coding Assistant to use CodeGate [See supported AI Coding Assistants and providers](#-supported-ai-coding-assistants-and-providers)
+Now it's time to configure your preferred AI coding assistant to use CodeGate [See supported AI Coding Assistants and providers](#-supported-ai-coding-assistants-and-providers)

 ⚙️ For advanced configurations and parameter references, check out the